The Catholic Church of Panagia Rodario in Mykonos is located in Alefkandra square, close to the windmills above Chora.

 The church was renovated in 1677 by bishop Leandros Xanthakis, as shown in an inscription above the entrance - it was initially built in 1668, though.

 We offer the best prices and our service is rated Rent your car with us

-The icon over the Holy Table presents Virgin Mary and baby Jesus between Saint Domenicus and Saint Catherine of Sienna.
+The icon over the Holy Table shows the Virgin Mary and Jesus Christ between Saint Dominicus and Saint Catherine of Sienna.
 This icon was transferred to Mykonos from Venice in 1715.
-This is when the floor of the church was covered with marble and a gold-plated arch was put around the icon, after a donation of a local woman, Maroussa Vitali.
+The floor of the church was then covered with marble, and a gold-plated arch was placed around the icon, after a donation of a local woman, Maroussa Vitali.

-Unfortunately, part of the church was destroyed in a big fire in May, 1st, 1991.
-The icon of the Virgin was seriously damaged but it was transferred to Tinos and repaired.
-In October 1997, the church was ready to work again.
-Today, there are Services every Sunday evening for the Catholics of Mykonos and Holy Masses are held in Christmas and Easter.
+Unfortunately, part of the church was destroyed in a big fire on May 1st, 1991.
+The icon of the Virgin Mary was seriously damaged but was transferred to Tinos and repaired.
+In October 1997, the church was ready to welcome people again.
+Today, there are Services every Sunday evening for the Catholics, while Holy Masses are held at Christmas and Easter.

 How to get there